orndorffgrant/orndorffgrant/README.md

 ### Hey I'm Grant

-Checkout (ha) some of my projects below, or visit my [website](https://orndorffgrant.com/) listed on the left.
+Checkout (ha) some of my projects below.
+Or maybe visit my [website](https://orndorffgrant.com/) where I talk about tech.
 Or don't - that's cool too.

 Some things I'm excited about or learning about:
 - 💻 [Onivim2](https://github.com/onivim/oni2): Vim + VSCode = 🤩